bertrandmartel/websocket-non-blocking/README.md

 Just load your URL with "https" : https://127.0.0.1:8443 .
 Browser will prompt you to accept the certificates and it will probably solve your connection error.

+Note : if you cancelled the operation when pop up you may have to close/reopen your browser and try again to be prompted again
 <hr/>

 <b>Certificates</b>